About your Application

 • meet the prerequisites for your course

-You must meet CIT's prerequisites for the course you wish to study and DIBP’s requirements.
+You must meet CIT's prerequisites for the course you wish to study and DoHA’s requirements.
 If you do not meet the Institute’s academic entry level but are at least 20 years old, you may be eligible to apply as a mature aged student.

 See Adult Entry for more information.